Lebanese Armed Forces: Post-independence

 After establishing authority over the LAF in 1945, the Lebanese government intentionally kept its armed forces small and weak due to the country's unique internal politics.
 Christian politicians feared that Muslims might use the armed forces as a vehicle for seizing power in a military coup.
 They also appeared unwilling to incur the cost of maintaining a large well equipped army.
-Throughout the 1950s and 1960s, Lebanon never spent more than 4% of its GNP on the military budget.
 Many Christian Lebanese also feared that a large army would inevitably force Lebanon into the Arab–Israeli conflict.
 However, Muslim politicians were also worried that a strong army could be used against Muslim interests because it would be commanded by Christians.
 At the same time they tended to feel that the military should be strong enough to play a part in the Arab-Israeli struggle.
 In addition to the two major conflicting views, prominent Lebanese politicians of the myriad of religious denominations in Lebanon have also tended to be feudal warlords commanding their own private militias and feared that a strong army would endanger their personal power.

 On 6 June 1948, the 3rd battalion of the Lebanese Army, backed by Arab Liberation Army, fought Israeli forces occupying the Lebanese villages of Qadas and Malkieh and captured them, subsequently handing them over to the ALA and withdrawing by 8 July.
 This was the first major combat operation for the Lebanese Armed Forces under the independent Lebanese government.

 Role in post 2005 Lebanon

 The Lebanese military has been described by the Economist as one of the few respected institutions left in a fragmented Lebanon.
 Under the leadership of General Joseph Aoun, the army has been considered immune to sectarian preferences as well as immune to corruption.
 According to Nicholas Nasser, the LAF is "one of the few institutions that command the trust of both the vast majority of Lebanese citizens and international stakeholders".
 Nasser described the army as the embodiment of a multi sectarian society which is able to work together.

-The Lebanese army today has 800,000 troops.
+The Lebanese army today has 80,000 troops.
 Due to sectarian pressures and the fragmented political system, the Lebanese army is held back from fulfilling its obligations to disarm Hizbullah.
 However the Lebanese military has been able to "operate as a police force", preventing sectarian violence and resolving tensions between refugees and local Christians.
 The military has also kept watch on Shia refugees in non Shia areas fleeing warzones.
-According to the Economist, the army has also fought armed sectarian groups within Lebanon.
+According to The Economist, the army has also fought armed sectarian groups within Lebanon.
 The LAF is also seen as key to maintaining stability within Lebanon.